j801h/j801h.github.io/_projects/hxfer-check.md

 ### Background

-- Shell-and-tube heat exchangers are critical components in many industrial processes, including fertilizer production
+- Heat exchangers play a crucial role in various industrial applications, such as fertilizer production, by enabling the precise regulation of process material temperatures
-- Fouling is a common issue that can lead to decreased efficiency, higher operational costs, and potential equipment failure
+- Fouling, a widespread problem in heat exchangers, occurs when materials burn onto the internal surfaces, resulting in reduced efficiency, increased operational expenses, and potential equipment breakdown

 ### Data Collection